-Ernest J. Grant, PhD, RN, FAAN, currently vice president of the American Nurses Association (ANA), has more than 30 years of nursing and leadership experience.
-In June, Grant was elected to serve as president of ANA at the ANA Membership Assembly.
-Effective January 2019, Grant will be the first man to serve as ANA president.
+Ernest J. Grant, PhD, RN, FAAN, currently President of the American Nurses Association (ANA), has more than 30 years of nursing and leadership experience.
+Effective January 2019, Grant is the first man to serve as ANA president.

 Grant is an internationally recognized burn-care and fire-safety expert.
 He currently serves as the burn outreach coordinator for the North Carolina Jaycee Burn Center at University of North Carolina (UNC) Hospitals in Chapel Hill.
 In this role, Grant oversees burn education for physicians, nurses, and other allied health care personnel and runs the center’s nationally acclaimed burn prevention program, which promotes safety and works to reduce burn-related injuries through public education and the legislative process.
 Grant also serves as adjunct faculty for the UNC-Chapel Hill School of Nursing, where he works with undergraduate and graduate nursing students in the classroom and clinical settings.

 Grant is frequently sought out for his expertise as a clinician and educator.
 In addition to being a prolific speaker, he has conducted numerous burn-education courses with various branches of the U.S. military in preparation for troops’ deployment to Iraq and Afghanistan.
 In 2002, President George W. Bush presented Grant with a Nurse of the Year Award for his work treating burn victims from the World Trade Center site.
 In 2013, Grant received the B.T.
 Fowler Lifetime Achievement Award from the North Carolina Fire and Life Safety Education Council for making a difference in preventing the devastating effects of fire and burn injuries and deaths within the state.